chengfzy/SLAMStudy/README.md

 1. Some error occurs about LinearSolverCholmod/LinearSolverCSparse, and cannot find solution, try again later.

     Change FindCXSparse.cmake to shared library, Eg06 will be OK but others not.

+# Note
+1. This repository will not be maintained right now, some of the example will be move to [CPlusPlusStudy](https://github.com/chengfzy/CPlusPlusStudy) and [VisionStudy](https://github.com/chengfzy/VisionStudy) with more better project stucture.